What is therapy? What can I expect?

-Therapy Process, Benefits, and Risks: Psychotherapy depends on cooperation and honest dialog between you and your therapist.
+Therapy depends on cooperation and honest dialog between you and your therapist.
 Although it can help with self-awareness, better communication, reducing conflict, and altering distressing moods, there may also be periods of unpleasantness.
-There are no guarantees of outcome, and you have the right to stop at any time; however, it is recommend to have a closure session before termination or therapist change, and you will be responsible for payment of services already received.
+There are no guarantees of outcome and you have the right to stop at any time; however, it is recommend to have a closure session before termination or therapist change, and you will be responsible for payment of services already received, included fees for late cancelations or missed appointments.

-Feelings of trust and safety are critical for personal growth and relationship building, and this includes, the therapeutic relationship we will have.
+Feelings of trust and safety are critical for personal growth and the therapeutic relationship.
 Therefore, confidentiality is taken very seriously.
 All conversations and correspondence between us will remain confidential.
 Laws are also in place to protect your privacy.
-The Health Insurance Portability and Accountability Act (HIPAA), for example, is a federal law that sets national standards for the protection of individuals' medical records and personal health information, including information about psychotherapy and mental health.
+The link here is about the Health Insurance Portability and Accountability Act (HIPAA), which is an example of a federal law that sets national standards for the protection of individuals' medical records and personal health information, including information about psychotherapy and mental health.

 In some specific situations, psychologists can share information without your permission.
 Common exceptions to confidentiality are:

-Can a therapist talk to others about me?
+Can my therapist talk to others about me?

 Sometimes, therapists find it helpful to discuss your concerns or behaviors with other people in your life.
 A therapist may want to interview your spouse to better understand what's going on in your home, for example.
 And if a child is having trouble at school, the therapist may want to interview the child's teachers.